PritePasZ/Nexsiz/README.md

 For educational purposes.

-Credits : To TheSourceCode for their useful guides & tutorial on how javascript the bot
+Credits : To TheSourceCode for their useful guides & tutorial on how to javascript the bot

 # What is Nexsiz